marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 The arrows are colored in places were we apply dropout.
 We use different dropout masks for the different connections (this is indicated by the different colors in the diagram).

 Applying dropout to the recurrent connections harms the performance, and so in this initial use of dropout we use it only on connections within the same time step.
+Using two LSTM layers, with each layer containing `1500` LSTM units, we acheive a perplexity of `78`.

-A recent dropout modification[^variational] solves this problem and improves the model's performance even more by using the same dropout masks at each time step.
+A recent dropout modification[^variational] solves this problem and improves the model's performance even more (to `75` perplexity) by using the same dropout masks at each time step.

 _variational do_

 ### Weight Tying

 An RNN based language model consists of three components: the input embedding (the "encoder"), the RNN (the "processor"), and an output embedding, which in conjuction with a softmax layer is the "decoder".
 (The RNN component can be seen as a "processor" because at every time step it recieves a representation of the current word and a representation of all words seen until now (the previous hidden state) and outputs a vector representing its belief about the next word).

 The input embedding and output embedding have a few properties in common.
-The first property they share is that they are both of the same size (in our simple RNN model they are both of size `(10000,200)`.
+The first property they share is that they are both of the same size (in our RNN model with dropout they are both of size `(10000,1500)`).
-The second property is as follows.
-In the input embedding, words that have similar meanings are represented by similar vectors (similar in terms of [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Definition)).
+The second property is that in the input embedding, words that have similar meanings are represented by similar vectors (similar in terms of [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity#Definition)).
 This is because the model learns that it needs to react to similar words in a similar fashion.
 This also occurs in the output embedding.
-The output embedding recieves a representation of the "processor"'s belief about the next output word and has to translate this into a distribution.
-Given the representation from the "processor", the probability that the decoder assigns a word depends mostly on its representation in the output embedding (the probablility is exactly the dot product of this representation and the output of the processor that is normalized by the softmax layer).
+The output embedding recieves a representation of the "processor"'s belief about the next output word and has to transform this into a distribution.
+Given the representation from the "processor", the probability that the decoder assigns a word depends mostly on its representation in the output embedding (the probablility is exactly the dot product of this representation and the output of the processor after normalization by the softmax layer).

-wt

 why it works